 - The service continued a focus on the hospital discharge program. - There was now a lower demand for Respite Care, community based Domiciliary Care and Care Home placements from the community. - There were certain challenges in accessing respite care for people with a learning disability and family carers and this was identified as a specific matter that needed addressing. - Safeguarding concerns remain high with several groups.
-This was evidenced by volunteers reporting more concerns for their patients. - Mental Health Act assessments and CMHT demand continued to be high which reflected the impact of the pandemic on mental health.
-Many residents were less able to access treatment services. - Remote working continued to be successful and sickness absence was decreasing.
-Testing had begun taking place regularly among staff and many were being vaccinated.
+This was evidenced by volunteers reporting more concerns for people whom they are supporting. - Mental Health Act assessments and Community Mental Health Team demand continued to be high which reflected the impact of the pandemic on mental health.
+Many residents were less able to access treatment services.